Outlier-Insensitive Kalman Filtering: Theory and Applications: Analysis and Results

 \subsection{NCLT Dataset}

 For \acl{rw} data, we make use of the \ac{nclt} dataset~\cite{Bianco2016}.
 The \ac{nclt} dataset is collected from a session with the date \textit{2013-04-05}, which \ac{gnss} readings sampled at 5[Hz] with a degree of noise and the corresponding ground location information of a Segway robot in motion.
-To filter out this process, we employ the dynamic \acl{wna} model~\cite{Bar2004}.
+In the simulation setting, we process the measured vehicle position directions independently.
+To filter out these processes, we employ the dynamic \acl{wna} model~\cite{Bar2004} for each direction separately.
 Since only the \ac{gnss} position is observable in this dataset, the measurement matrix is:

 and the process and measurement noise covariances are